Shoelaces As Seen In TV Shows

 George (Jason Alexander) and his fiancé, Susan (Heidi Swedberg), are sitting in a café, obviously at a conversational dead-end.
-George finds himself recounting how he broke a shoelace today, and accepts Susan's help in buying a replacement.
+George finds himself recounting how his shoelace broke, and resignedly accepts Susan's help in buying a replacement.

 Seinfeld episode 6.24 – "The Understudy" (1995)

 Gennice (Adelaide Miller), an understudy for Bette Midler, gets her big chance to take the stage, only to come unstuck after barely singing one line due to an untied shoelace.
 In a parody of Tonya Harding's skate lace incident in the 1994 Olympics, she tearfully begs to be allowed to start over.

 Seinfeld episode 5.10 – "The Cigar Store Indian" (1993)

 Kramer (Michael Richards) and Elaine (Julia Louis-Dreyfus) are on the New York subway.
 At Queensboro Plaza, Kramer re-tightens both his shoelaces in preparation for a dash onto the station to buy a Gyro and get back onto the same train.